Our research is editorially independent but we may earn a commission for purchases made through our links.

 Carmel Beach, Carmel-by-the-Sea

-Nestled at the foot of Ocean Avenue on the the south side of the Monterey Peninsula, Carmel Beach is an over mile-long expanse of golden sands that offers everything most California visitors are looking in a beach without the big crowds.
-Its fine powdery sands are framed by gentle sand dunes and majestic cypress trees.
+Nestled at the foot of Ocean Avenue on the south side of the Monterey Peninsula, Carmel Beach is an over-mile-long expanse of golden sands that offers everything most California visitors are looking for in a beach without the big crowds.
+One of the best white-sand beaches in the U.S., its fine powdery sands are framed by gentle sand dunes and majestic cypress trees.
 If you want to take a dip in the Pacific, you’ll need to have a hearty constitution, or a wet suit, as the water is pretty chilly, but most just enjoy reveling in the impressive scenery and the laid-back atmosphere.